Tanzania

 • United Nations Convention against Corruption (2004)

-EU-Tanzania Bilateral Development Assistance
+EU-Tanzania Bilateral Development Cooperation

 DG INTPA